 Sleep Sleep is an essential element for optimum health, so make sure your child is getting enough rest.
 Teenagers need a lot of sleep given the huge changes taking place in their bodies - somewhere between eight and ten hours each night.
 Tempting though it may be for them to revise into the small hours, they will be much better off putting work aside and settling down for an early night.
 Work backwards!
-If they have to get up at 7.00 am, then they need to be asleep by 11.00 pm - which probably means being in bed much earlier.
-At GCSE age, they should really be in bed by 10.00 pm latest.
-Mobiles, screens and sleep Getting enough sleep can be severely impaired by ready access to a 24/7 online community via their phones such as Instagram, Snapchat, Tik Tok, WhatsApp and other messaging services, not to mention their compulsion to play games and catch up with box sets late into the night.
+If they have to get up at 7.00am, then they need to be asleep by 11.00pm - which probably means heading to bed much earlier.
+Mobiles, screens and sleep Getting enough sleep can be severely impaired by ready access to a 24/7 online community via their phones such as Snapchat, Tik Tok, WhatsApp and other messaging services, not to mention their compulsion to play games and catch up with box sets late into the night.
 To combat this you may want to minimise the number of screens they have in the bedroom, encourage them to have at least 30 mins screen-free time before settling down to sleep and get them to use night screen settings in the evening to reduce glare (white light on bright screens prevents sleepiness).
-Phones should be set to silent at bedtime so that sleep is not interrupted by regular pinging with alerts and messages.
-Encourage them to use the "Do not disturb" feature if their phone has one, which will automatically silence alerts at the same time each night.
-Setting good phone habits now will benefit them hugely later in life too.
-Other ways to minimise phone time Create rules for the whole family - such as no phones at the table during mealtimes, no phones before school, no phones after 9:00 pm.
-If you do this, it's important you're consistent (don't set a bad example by ignoring the rule if it doesn't suit you).
-Establish rewards for appropriate phone use.
-Some wireless providers allow you to set daily phone use limits, so you could add time limits for all apps, or different time limits for different apps.
-You could try the app Our Pact, which enables you to block or grant access to internet and apps on your child's device at any time, from anywhere.
-Netflix allows you to modify user preferences, so you can block programmes and box sets that you don't want your teen to watch or to restrict them watching at inappropriate times (removal won't be instant but will filter through).
-You could make some things available only via your profile so you're aware of what and when your child is watching. mSpy lets parents monitor their children's phone activity from their own devices.
-Importantly, have conversations with your teen about using mobiles sensibly, and do this at times when neither of you are tired nor emotional.
-This will avoid heated discussions or rows and you're much more likely to reach a compromise that suits you both.
-Be firm Be firm about bedtime when they're in their mid-teens.
-At this stage you can insist they go to bed at the right time which should encourage them to stick to a similar routine when they reach their late teens when it's not so easy for you to tell them what to do.

-Useful links Our Pact Google Family Link A bedtime routine Creating a "bedtime" routine, such as switching the phone to silent, putting it away 30 minutes before bed, taking a bath, having a hot drink and dimming the lights can all help calm the mind and prepare it for sleep.
+Phones should be set to silent at bedtime so that sleep is not interrupted by phone notifications.
+A bedtime routine Creating a "bedtime" routine, such as switching the phone to silent, putting it away, taking a bath, having a hot drink and dimming the lights can all help calm the mind and prepare it for sleep.
+Keeping a notebook where any worries or important things to do the next day can be jotted down can help prevent the mind turning over once the lights go out and fretting about forgetting things thus preventing sleep.
 Sticking to a similar routine every night signals to the body that it is time for bed and helps it switch off so try to get your child into the habit of doing the same things before bed and going to sleep at a similar time (especially on week nights).
-Encourage them to keep a notebook where any worries or important things to do the next day can be jotted down.
-This prevents the mind turning over once the lights go out and fretting about forgetting things thus preventing sleep.
-If they share a room, curtaining off their sleeping area helps give them some personal space.
-Avoid lie-ins At the other end of the day, try to set a routine so they get up at a similar time each morning and, hard though it may be, try to limit lie-ins at the weekend to just an extra hour or so in bed.
+Avoid lie-ins At the other end of the day, try to set a routine so they get up at a similar time each morning and, hard though it may be, try to limit lie-ins at the weekend.
 Long lie-ins disrupt their sleeping rhythm, making it harder for them to go to sleep at an appropriate time on Sunday night and consequently, making it harder for them to wake up on time on Monday mornings.
 Where possible, bedtimes and get-up times should be similar from one day to the next allowing the body to synch to a regular cycle.
-Make plans for weekend mornings so they have a reason to get up if there aren't activities they can do through school or if they aren't inclined to organise anything themselves.
+Make plans for weekend mornings so they have a reason to get up.
+Walk your talk!